oracle/terraform-provider-oci/docs/solutions/Hadoop/EL7/Cloudera/README.md

 # Cloudera on OCI automation with Terraform
 Included here are Terraform templates for deploying a fully configured Cloudera Enterprise Data Hub (EDH) instance or cluster on OCI.
-Descriptions follow:

 ## Sandbox